DON’T MISS

 The Kunstmuseum in Basel is the oldest public art collection in the world and is considered to be one of the top art museums in Europe.
 Visitors can expect to see works by some of the world’s greatest artists like Rembrandt, Manet, Monet, Gauguin, Cézanne, Picasso and van Gogh.

-With 10.000 square metres of galleries, there is plenty of things to see during your visit.
-If you can't get over the Basel, those in Zurich can visit the Kunsthaus, which also contains a large collection of masterpieces.
+With 10.000 square metres of galleries, there are plenty of things to see during your visit.
+If you can't get over to Basel, those in Zurich can visit the Kunsthaus, which also contains a large collection of masterpieces.

 4. The Olympic Museum of Lausanne